Saturation-aware robust optimal operation control of microgrids based on minimum-regret optimization: Solution approach

-In this section, we describe a rule based solution approach where at first, we provide a very simple rule-based control with the requirement that conventional units are always switched on.
-Then, we provide a robust \ac{mpc} based \ac{ems} design which relaxes this condition by utilizing a unit-commitment approach to decide the switching of the conventional units.
+In this section, we describe a tractable solution approach.
+First, we propose a simple rule-based controller under the assumption that all conventional units are always switched on.
+The resulting constant setpoints are subsequently used in a robust \ac{mpc}-based \ac{ems} which removes this assumption using a unit-commitment approach to decide which conventional unit is enabled or disabled.